fdm91github/myfdm91/README.md

 - Download the repository to your server

-- Set the root folder in the virtualhost as the root folder of the repository
+- Point the DocumentRoot of the virtualhost to the html/ folder of the repository

 - Install phpmailer using composer require phpmailer/phpmailer